 |Country – koku – 國||China – Chuugoku – 中国|

-Most words that use the same kanji twice often use the rendaku.
+Most words that use the same kanji twice tend to use the rendaku.

-There is a list of ideograms that most of the time its composition generates a Rendaku.
-These words are called Rendaku-Lovers and some of them are: 花, 風呂, 寿司, 骨, 笛, and 箱;
+There is a list of ideograms whose composition most often generates a rendaku.
+These words are called rendaku-lovers and some of them are: 花, 風呂, 寿司, 骨, 笛, and 箱;

-It is worth remembering that these rules that I am going to quote do not affect your learning of the Japanese language, they serve only to cure curiosity.
-When you learn for example the word goddess [ you already learn it as megami and not mekami, so knowing or not the rules of Rendaku will not change anything in your life.
+It is worth remembering that these rules that I am going to cite do not affect your learning of the Japanese language, they only serve to satisfy your curiosity.
+When you learn for example the word goddess [女神] you already learn it as megami and not mekami, then knowing or not the rules of rendaku won't change anything in your life.

-Fortunately knowing the rules may or may not help you to predict the income in some unknown word.
+Fortunately knowing the rules may or may not help you predict the rendaku in some unfamiliar word.
 We recommend knowing at least the basics of dakuten and handakuten to understand the rules created in this article.

 Rendaku is most often present in a compound word.
 That is, when two words come together to form another word.
-There are exceptions, but virtually all words that use this phenomenon:
+There are exceptions, but pretty much every word that uses this phenomenon:

 - They are of Japanese origin;

-- There is no dakuten or handakuten in the compound word;
+- It has no dakuten or handakuten in the compound word;

 - It is not an onomatopoeia;